 Homegrown Rhubarb Mousse

-As promised, here’s my Homegrown Rhubarb Mousse recipe, made using said vegetable (yes that’s right, it’s a veggie not a fruit) from my garden plus my last packet of gelatine (sell by date 2006 – so, accounting for inflation, almost free).
+Here’s Sarah Lockett’s Homegrown Rhubarb Mousse recipe made with rhubarb she grew herself.
 Lovely, light and tangy with a touch of Spring about it and the warm recession-proof glow of making food from your own foraging/gardening efforts.

 RECIPE: RHUBARB MOUSSE